Camp Albrecht Acres to hold fundraising sale Friday

 Current conditions in Dubuque, IA

-SHERRILL, Iowa — Camp Albrecht Acres will hold a fundraising sale on Friday, May 19 at the camp, 14837 Sherrill Road.
+SHERRILL, Iowa — Camp Albrecht Acres will hold a fundraising sale on Friday, May 19, at the camp, 14837 Sherrill Road near Sherrill.

 The “Dollar Sale” will be held from 9 a.m. until all items are sold.